marcduiker/azure-functions-university/lessons/configuration.md

 > ❔ **Question** - < QUESTION >

-## 6. Homework
+## 6. Homework (Marc)

-Using Azure KeyVault for Secrets
+Make a template repo with hard coded values that need to be rewritten to make use of app settings, App Config Service and Azure KeyVault.

 ## 7. More info